 Study at Southern Cross University Melbourne campus

 Southern Cross University's Melbourne branch campus is located in the heart of the city's thriving Central Business District.
-In collaboration with EduCo, our course options currently deliver undergraduate and postgraduate courses in business, administration, accounting and information technology to international students.
+In collaboration with EduCo, our currently deliver undergraduate and postgraduate courses in business, administration, accounting and information technology to international students.